joelouthan/Theologicus/src/doctrine-christ-saves/doctrine-ordo-salutis/2018-05-17-ordo-salutis-v-but-god-preaches-to-the-dead.md

 But what is the truly awesome power of the effectual calling of God?
 These guys were basic living, with ears that can hear and an intellect to process such words and had the power to discern what is true or not, whether they came from God or not.
 Except that Paul will quote the Psalm in Romans 3:10-12 as it is written: "None is righteous, no, not one; no one understands; no one seeks for God.
 All have turned aside; together they have become worthless; no one does good, not even one.”
 Paul will go one step further in Ephesians 2 and states emphatically:

->Ephesians 2:1-3 (CSB) And you were dead in your trespasses and sins in which you previously walked according to the ways of this world, according to the ruler of the power of the air, the spirit now working in the disobedient.
+>Ephesians 2:1-3 And you were dead in your trespasses and sins in which you previously walked according to the ways of this world, according to the ruler of the power of the air, the spirit now working in the disobedient.
 We too all previously lived among them in our fleshly desires, carrying out the inclinations of our flesh and thoughts, and we were by nature children under wrath as the others were also.

 Was Paul using strong language in saying that we were basically dead?
 Yet God gives us the perfect analogy:

->Ezekiel 37:1–14 (CSB)
+>Ezekiel 37:1–14
 ><sup> 1 </sup> The hand of the LORD was on me, and he brought me out by his Spirit and set me down in the middle of the valley; it was full of bones.

 ><sup> 2 </sup> He led me all around them.
 There were a great many of them on the surface of the valley, and they were very dry.